-The Greenway is wide open and there are currently no projects on the trail.
+The Greenway is wide open and there are currently no closures on the trail.
 Happy Trails!

-Good news! - the supremely bumpy section of trail between Phoenix and Medford is about to be replaced with smooth new concrete.
+The bumpy section of trail between Phoenix and Medford was replaced with smooth new concrete.

-Just a courtesy head’s up that the contractors working on the Talent/Ashland waterline project will be working in the area in front of Wrangler’s Arena (the gravel parking lot on Hwy 99 near the intersection of Talent Ave just north of Ashland) and along the trail in the area requiring a short detour route and potential delays beginning Thursday (6/19) of this week.
+Contractors worked on the Talent/Ashland waterline project in the area in front of Wrangler’s Arena (the gravel parking lot on Hwy 99 near the intersection of Talent Ave just north of Ashland) and along the trail in the area.

 Pine to Upton - Bear Creek Greenway Expo Project

 Jackson County, with help from the Bear Creek Greenway Foundation and an ODOT Transportation Enhancement grant, worked to fill the gap and build the 1.4-mile segment of trail between Pine Street and Upton Road through the Expo.
 In the fall of 2013, the contractor constructed walls along the ponds, necessary to make room for the trail along Peninger.
 The Expo Trail was completed mid 2014.